King of Seas

 King of C+

 There's plenty of strengths here.
 It looks and sounds great, controls are solid, narrative is concise, and there's little optional side features to challenge yourself with if you want.
 If you just want to cruise the seas and do some trading, this is serviceable.
-High points: there's no sense of urgency or ship morale to micromanage, the escort missions are fair (no scripted ambushes), and item system makes it clear which components are upgrades what you have currently equipped.
+High points: there's no sense of urgency or ship morale to micromanage, the escort missions are fair (no scripted ambushes), and item system makes it clear which components are upgrades compared to what you have currently equipped.

 If you aren't put off by the idea that this is a much slower paced game than it looks, you might enjoy it.
 Obligatory "get it on sale" recommended.